About CSE GitLab

 - GitHub is obviously the major competitor to GitLab, here is a feature comparison between the two if you're interested on "why GitLab" in a more general sense (NOTE: we run the Community Edition of GitLab, which has most *but not all* the features of the Enterprise Edition):

 - Many people have remarked that git operations against CSE GitLab are several times faster than against other cloud providers.
-This is due to the fact that we're all connected on a 1GB network and the machine has enough ram to keep pretty much ALL the git repos in cache, as well as being backed by a multi-disk SSD array.
+This is due to the fact that we're all connected on a 1GB network and the machine has enough RAM to keep nearly ALL the git repos in cache, as well as being backed by a multi-disk SSD array.

 - GitLab Community Edition documentation